2024 Solar Incentives Guide for Mason, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC provides a tax credit for a predetermined percentage of your solar system's cost.
+When thinking about solar incentives, you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of your solar system's cost.

 State & Local Solar Incentives